Esri/WAB-Image-Services-Widgets/README.md

 * The **IS Export** widget allows the app user to either save the topmost visible imagery layer to the app user’s content in Portal, or to export the same image locally as a TIFF.

 Theme:
-* 	Use the foldable wrapper theme to size the widgets and remove unwanted  white  space.
+* 	Use the included **Foldable Wrapper** theme to size the widgets and remove unwanted  white  space.

 ## Instructions